-their current age.14 This calculation yields an average full earning potential of \$35,480 per student.
+better reflect their earnings at their current age.
+This calculation yields an average full earning potential of \$40,022 per student.

 In determining what students earn while attending the university, an important factor to consider is the time that they spend at the university, since this is the only time that they are required to give up a portion of their earnings.
 We use the students' FTE production as a proxy for time, under the assumption that the more FTEs students earn, the less time they have to work, and consequently, the greater their forgone earnings.
-Overall, TRU students earned an average of 0.49 FTEs per student, which is equal to 49.5% of a full academic year.
-We thus include no more than \$17,554 (or 49.5%) of the students' full earning potential in the opportunity cost calculations.
+Overall, TRU students earned an average of 0.47 FTEs per student, which is equal to 47% of a full academic year.

 Another factor to consider is the students' employment status while attending the university.
-TRU estimates that 70% of its students are employed.
-15 For the 30% who are not working, we assume that they are either seeking work or planning to seek work once they complete their educational goals (with the exception of personal enrichment students, who are not included in this calculation).
+TRU estimates that 63% of its students are employed.
+For the 37% who are not working, we assume that they are either seeking work or planning to seek work once they complete their educational goals.
 By choosing to go to the university, therefore, non-working students give up everything that they can potentially earn during the academic year.
-While non-working students are able to work over the summer, the temporary nature of these jobs restricts earning potential as well; these jobs pay, on average, 69% of what students could expect to earn during the same time period had they sought full employment year-round.16 The remaining 31% comprises the percent of their full earning potential that they forgo.
+While non-working students are able to work over the summer, the temporary nature of these jobs restricts earning potential as well; these jobs pay, on average, 69% of what students could expect to earn during the same time period had they sought full employment year-round.
+The remaining 31% comprises the percent of their full earning potential that they forgo.
 Obviously, this assumption varies by person-some students forego more and others less.
 Without knowing the actual jobs that students hold over the summer, however, the 31% in forgone earnings serves as a reasonable average.
 Thus, non-working students give up what they can potentially earn during the academic year during their time outside of class, plus the 31% of their full earning potential that they forego in the summer.
-The total value of non-working students' forgone earnings comes to \$118.5 million.
+The total value of non-working students' forgone earnings comes to \$179.3 million.

-Working students are able to maintain all or part of their earnings while enroled.
-However, many of them hold jobs that pay less than statistical averages, usually because those are the only jobs they can find that accommodate their course schedule.
-To account for this, we use the same assumption for non-working
+Working students are able to maintain all or part of their earnings while enrolled.
+However, many of them hold jobs that pay less than statistical averages, usually because those are the only jobs they can find that accommodate their course schedule To account for this, we use the same assumption for non-working students' summer employment, assuming that working students hold jobs that pay 69% of what they would have earned had they chosen to work full-time rather than go to the university, giving up 31% of their full earning potential.